ulpacifique/QueryMasters_25443-25431/README.md

 - For the first record in each category (no previous record), we display 'FIRST SALE'.

 *Screenshot:*
-Compare Values with Previous or Next Records.png
+screenshots/Compare Values with Previous or Next Records.png